SKY-ROY/30-Days-of-Game-Development/README.md

-# Trial show reel projects
+# Trial and show reel projects

 1. Amazing Bomber Man: dodge the explosives falling from the sky.